Paddle through prehistoric paradise.

 This is a self-guided experience.
 Your boat captain will drop you off, and you will paddle back to Lee's Ferry dock and parking lot.

 - Plan ahead.
 After paying, specify your preference for SUP, kayak, packraft.
 We can do tandem (2-person)kayaks We will do our best to accommodate each request.
 That said, inflatable solutions afford the best portability.
 Plan to take 15 minutes for gear setup before you get on the boat!
 Plan to be on the boat ramp 45 minutes prior to departure.

 - Wear layers.
 Be prepared for the weather, based on the season.
-Water temps are in the high 40s to low 50s, year-round.
+Water temperature is usually 50 degrees Fahrenheit/ , year-round.

 - Bring plenty of water.
 We recommend approximately 4 liters or one gallon per person.
 A water filter would be a great backup, and we sell some great travel filters.

 - Sunscreen.
 We recommend reef- and waterway-safe Beyond Coastal or Stream to Sea, both of which we stock.

 - Headwear.
 Keep that skull in the shade!

 - Bring enough snacks/food for a 4-6 hour experience.
 You may want to stop and take photos, sketch, write, explore one of the many hikes along the river, or just take in the majesty of the space.
 Those activities take energy and time.
 Have fuel for your machine - that's YOU.